All Episodes

 I understand the point McCain's making.

-But getting them out of harm's way, well, the key to it is we don't want any more Americans in harm's way.
+Well, the key to it is we don't want any more Americans in harm's way.

-Well, yeah, but but that's that's Democrat lingo.
+Well, yeah, but that's Democrat lingo.

 Yes, sir.

-Asked during an interview with the New York Post whether the term limited billionaire mayor should be able to seek re-election to a third term.
+Asked during an interview with the New York Post whether the term limited billionaire mayor should be able to seek re-election to a third term, he said there's been some speculation about Bloomberg trying to move to Albany.

 Well, of course I do.

-And he said he was also uh asked about uh having the mayor as his running may say we don't talk about our vice presidential possibilities, but I appreciate uh Mayor Bloomberg enormously in the great job he's done as uh as mayor.
+He said, well, we don't talk about our vice presidential possibilities, but I appreciate Mayor Bloomberg enormously and the great job he's done as mayor.

-So Michael Bloomberg, I I knew this, snurly.
+So Michael Bloomberg, I knew this, certainly.

 You shouldn't be acting shocked and surprised that Bloomberg is on the VP list.

-See yeah, audio soundbite number two, Matt Lauer.
+Yeah, audio soundbite number two, Matt Lauer.

 And it could go higher.